Once again may we say "many congratulations" to you both. Your

 and abrasive cleaning sponges will cause marks to you rings.

-Personal care and cosmetic products
+Body and cosmetic products

 Products that are safe for the skin such as soap, shampoo, gel,